AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-07.md

     }
 ```

-We got his far, so we now have a registered user, and they used the correct password so...
+We got this far, so we now have a registered user, and they used the correct password so...

 **Start the user's authenticated session, and redirect to the home page**